 The cylinders themselves are 4cm in diameter.
 Attenuations are: 0.5cm, 1cm, 5cm, 20cm, 100cm and 800cm.
 As you may see, the larger the attenuation is, the more transparent the cylinders are.
 That’s because attenuation is a thickness that a medium needs to have to make the transmittance color.

-It is pretty much like the reflection blur, just for refraction.
+It is pretty much like the rough reflection, just for refraction.